 What causes sacroiliac joint pain?

-Like most musculoskeletal pain, sacroiliac joint pain usually stems from nociceptors within the anterior capsular ligament and the interosseous ligament of the SI joint.
-Researchers from the VU University Medical Center in Amsterdam identified neuropeptides within these structures that contribute to pain, including substance P and CGRP (calcitonin gene-related peptide).
+Like most joint pain, sacroiliac joint pain usually stems from nociceptors within the anterior capsular ligament and the interosseous ligament of the SI joint.
+Researchers from the VU University Medical Center in Amsterdam identified different neuropeptides within these structures that contribute to pain, which are specialized proteins that help neurons “talk” to each other.
 When a person senses a threatening stimulus, such as from a visual or tactile sensation, these neuropeptides are released from the dorsal horn of the spinal cord.

 “Given these challenges in detection of movement, it is not surprising that tests for movement dysfunction are not reliable,” they wrote.
 “Directly attributing SIJ-related pain to movement dysfunctions causing increased peripheral nociceptive input from sacroiliac joint tissues, is a flaw in reasoning, mistaking association for causality.
 Positive pain provocation tests are likely indicative of increased sensitivity of the tissues, which might to some degree be subsequent to tissue loading.”

 “Clinicians’ ability to reliably detect the anatomical landmarks and their excursion when the joint moves (actively or passively) is poor,” Dr. Palsson explained.
 “Pain itself—in the absence of pathology—can cause changes in the way we move which can affect what is felt during palpation.
 This has been demonstrated in several experimental pain studies.
 With these in mind, it appears that the notion of movement dysfunctions of the SI joint and clinicians being able to detect too much or too little motion lacks plausibility.
 Given that, you have to wonder whether conveying [such] messages, which are based on guessing at best, is helpful for patients or clinicians.”